mhwgoo/fake_user_agent/README.md

   - taking advantage of `Xpath` to improve parsing speed
   - changing random choice algorithm to improve random choice speed

+Supported browsers are: chrome, edge, firefox, safari, and opera.
+Browser name is case insensitive.
+Some other possible spellings of each browser are mapped to the right one (e.g. "ie" -> "edge", "google" -> "chrome").

 # Usage
 On your terminal, enter `fakeua`
 ![](/screenshots/browser.png)

 In python script, just import the function.
 Every time you run your python script, the user agent is randomly chosen, so each time the value is different.
 ```python
 from fake_user_agent.main import user_agent